-In addition to the programmes outlined above, each of which have already been initiated and are at various stages of implementation, the Government is proposing to launch a series of additional programmes that are intended to assist in achieving the aims of Vision 2030.
-These programmes include the following:
+In addition to the programmes outlined above, each of which have already been initiated and are at various stages of implementation, the Government is proposing to launch additional programmes that are intended to assist in achieving the aims of Vision 2030.
+These programmes include the Saudi Aramco Strategic Transformation Programme, a programme that envisages the transformation of Saudi Aramco from an oil-producing company into a global industrial conglomerate (see "Economy of Saudi Arabia-Oil and Gas-Saudi Aramco").